Westmount’s safe cycling ambassadors

 “ Now that my child knows the rules, I will try not to influence her with my bad habits!”

 The APCW is planning to approach other schools in Westmount, with the hope that Westmount could become the first community in Quebec to offer cycling education at all its primary schools.

 Cycling education courses help ensure that the next generation will be respectful road users, whether on foot, on a bike or behind the wheel of a car.
 Studies also show that students who walk or cycle to school are less obese and arrive at school more attentive.

 For more information about the Vélo Québec Cycliste averti programme go to velo.qc.ca/transport-actif/CyclisteAverti/Programme

 For more information about the APCW go to acwestmount.wordpress.com

-Patricia Dumais, artistic director, award-winning graphic designer specialized in brand design is co-founder of Visionnaires, publishers of Westmount Magazine.
+Patricia Dumais, artistic director, and award-winning graphic designer specializing in brand design is co-founder of Visionnaires, publishers of Westmount Magazine.
 Patricia develops visual concepts and ensures that all deliverables follow our publication’s standards and reflect the editorial voice.
 You can connect with Patricia on Linkedin, Twitter and Pinterest. or by email at firstname.lastname@example.org.